Important Dates

 • Candidates for master's degrees: East side of McMahon Hall

-• Candidates for baccalaureate degrees: North side of McMahon Hall
+• Candidates for baccalaureate degrees: North side of McMahon Hall - the parking lot side.

 Look for signage bearing your degree designation to help you find your location.